 CVE-2026-27489: ONNX: symlink path traversal allows arbitrary file read

-GHSA-3r9x-f23j-gc73 UNKNOWN PoC AVAILABLE CISA: TRACK*Any ML pipeline that loads ONNX model files from untrusted sources is exposed to arbitrary file read on the host system.
+GHSA-3r9x-f23j-gc73 HIGH PoC AVAILABLE CISA: TRACK*Any ML pipeline that loads ONNX model files from untrusted sources is exposed to arbitrary file read on the host system.
 A crafted model containing symlinks can leak credentials, secrets, or config files at load time — no code execution required from the attacker.
 Upgrade to ONNX 1.21.0 immediately; if you operate model registries or accept user-uploaded models, treat this as urgent.

 What is the risk?